Ask any resident of the UAE what the best way to experience the country would be

 This process can be completed with minimal fees, as listed below:

-However, more significant variations in pricing can occur depending on the type of car that is most suited to your needs.
+However, more significant variations in pricing can occur depending on the type of car most suited to your needs.
 Follow our handy guide to determining which car is right for your needs.

 Compact and budget-friendly basic sedans or hatchbacks, economy cars are the best option for you while staying within city limits.
-Perfect for independent city explorers, economy cars can usually comfortably accommodate 4 people and a moderate amount of luggage.
-These cars also have the additional advantage of consuming way less fuel, making it the greenest and cheapest car option available.
+Perfect for independent city explorers, economy cars can usually comfortably accommodate four people and a moderate amount of luggage.
+These cars also have the additional advantage of consuming less fuel, making them the greenest and cheapest car option available.

-SUVThe UAE’s well-known love for fast and expensive cars gives renters the unique opportunity to rent luxury and sports cars that would put a Fast and Furious movie to shame.
-If you fancy driving a Maserati or a Ferrari for a trip, these Luxury cars are available to rent at relatively reasonable prices
+The UAE's well-known love for fast and expensive cars gives renters the unique opportunity to rent luxury and sports cars that would put a Fast and Furious movie to shame.
+If you fancy driving a Maserati or a Ferrari for a trip, these Luxury cars are available to rent at relatively reasonable prices.

 Yes!
-In fact, UAE law requires car rental companies to provide you with third party liability insurance inclusive of the rental price.
+UAE law requires car rental companies to provide you with third party liability insurance inclusive of the rental price.
 Some additional insurances you could get on top of that include:

 If you are considering going off-roading or dune bashing, be warned that while some companies offer insurance for the same, some do not allow you to do so in their rental cars.
 Check with your rental company first to avoid any unwelcome encounters.

-Renting a car with a chauffeur in the UAE is a great way to get around, and rates are quite competitive given the high demand for the service.
+Renting a car with a driver in the UAE is a great way to get around, and rates are quite competitive, given the high demand for the service.
 It is even the recommended

 option for trips to busier tourist sites, as you won’t have to bother with the hassle of finding parking.